-As the algorithm implemented in this paper has already been tested in real world multi-robot collision avoidance, this paper will only use a software simulator to test the application.
-The simulator chosen is Simbad[23].
+As the algorithm implemented in this paper has already been tested in real world local multi-robot collision avoidance, this paper will only use a software simulator to test the application.
+The simulator chosen is Simbad[24].
 Simbad can simulate differential robot with laser scan range finder sensor.
-More importantly, Simbad is a light-weight simulator which is able to simulate more than 100 robots in one scene.
-Deployment of the whole experiment system is shown in Fig. 7.
+More importantly, Simbad is a lightweight simulator which is able to simulate more than 100 robots in one scene.
+Deployment of the whole experiment system is shown in Figure 7.